Private Booting Information

-Private booting companies are subject to specific regulatory requirements detailed in section 4-6-230 (“Booting of Motor Vehicles”) of the Chicago Municipal Code.
+Private booting companies are subject to specific regulatory requirements detailed in the Chicago Municipal Code.

 Each employee of a booting company is required to wear an identification placard displaying the employee’s name and the name and contact information of the booting company.